 Hurley Montreal Trail

 The ICORE Trails Committee is working with the City of Hurley to acquire the CN (Canadian National) railroad grade from Hurley to Montreal in Wisconsin.
 Our goal is to create a new paved walking and biking trail, connecting to the Hurley Trailhead and the Iron Belle Trail in Michigan.
-We hope to complete the purchase in 2026, with support from a Wisconsin DNR Knowles-Nelson Stewardship Program grant.
-The ongoing capital campaign will raise the local match needed for a state grant.
+We hope to complete the land purchase in 2026, and seek to fundraise $105,000 by the closing date of November 15, 2026.

-If you would like to contribute to the Hurley Non-Motorized Trail campaign, download a pledge card below and mail it to ICORE or email icoretreasurer@gmail.com for more information.
+If you would like to contribute to the Hurley Non-Motorized Trail campaign, you can make an online donation below or mail a check.
+Large donations will be permanently acknowledged at the Hurley Trailhead.
+Email icoretreasurer@gmail.com for more information.

 Hurley Montreal Trail Latest Updates